jeertmans/pyropey/README.md

 pip install ropey
 ```

-*Note: PyRopey is currently is pre-release status and major changes are to be expected*.
+*Note: PyRopey is currently in pre-release status and major changes are to be expected*.

 ## Example Usage